-These points suggest that the tendency for class struggle to nationalize capitalism occurs with a great deal of friction and with the continuous possibility of other outcomes.
+These points suggest that the tendency for class struggle to rationalize capitalism occurs with a great deal of friction and with the continuous possibility of other outcomes.
 Nevertheless, the tendency does exist because of the particular interests of the state managers.
 Where there is strong popular pressure for an expansion of social services or increased regulation of markets, the state managers must weigh three factors.

 First, they do not want to damage business confidence, which generally responds unfavorably to an expansion of the government's role in providing social services or in regulating the market.
 Second, they do not want class antagonisms to escalate to a level that would endanger their own rule.
 Third, they recognize that their own power and resources will grow if the state's role is expanded.

 If the state managers decide to respond to pressure with concessions, they are likely to shape their concessions in a manner that will least offend business confidence and will most expand their own power.
+[They also have the option of responding to pressures through severe repression.
+The choice between concessions and repression is made by the state managers on the basis of their perceptions of the general environment and their political orientations.]
 These two constraints increase the likelihood that the concessions will ultimately serve to rationalize capitalism.